ashilohfaith-debug/LeetCode/Day001/containsDuplicates.md

 `HashSet<Integer> set = new HashSet<>();`

-The above line creates a HashSet called `set` in Java, which stores unique integer values.
+The above line creates a HashSet called `set` in Java, which stores unique `Integer` values.

 Using an `enhanced for loop` (or `for-each loop`), we add the values from array `nums` into the HashSet `set`.